 - Business Cards: Give candidates a clear point of contact to reach out to if they want more information, especially if they really clicked with one of your team members or recruiters.

-5. Interview Event
+5. Interview Hiring Events

-6. Panel / Conference
+6. Panel and Conference Recruitment Events

-7. School Campuses
+7. School Campus Hiring Events

 - Lecture: Host a lecture and shed some light on your industry and company.